 Welcome to my Research page!
-I’m currently a 3rd Year Ph.D. student with the LIS Group within MIT CSAIL.
-I’m officially advised by Leslie Kaelbling and Tomás Lozano-Pérez, though I frequently collaborate with Dylan Hadfield-Menell, Josh Tenenbaum, and many other wonderful people within CSAIL’s Embodied Intelligence Initiative.
-I also spend time at the Boston Dynamics AI Institute where I primarily work with Jennifer Barry.
+I’m currently a 4th Year Ph.D. student with the LIS Group within MIT CSAIL.
+I’m officially advised by Leslie Kaelbling and Tomás Lozano-Pérez, and have the pleasure of collaborating with many other wonderful people within CSAIL’s Embodied Intelligence Initiative.
 I’m extremely grateful for support from the NSF Graduate Research Fellowship.

 Resume | CV | Google Scholar | Bio | GitHub | Twitter